Settling into your programme as quickly as possible

 All other students should provide a form of official identification that features your name.
 Appropriate examples of these would include your passport, photocard driving licence (and/or paper counterpart), EU National Identity card, Student Loan Company letter, or utility bill.

-An introductory meeting was held with Dr Jennifer Smith, Director of Postgraduate Taught Programmes, and staff from support services on Monday 18th September 2017 from 2-4pm in MS.01.
+An introductory meeting will be held with Dr Jennifer Smith, Director of Graduate Studies (Taught Degrees), and staff from support services on Monday 17 September 2018 from 2-4pm in MS.01.

-Induction presentations that are taking place this week are also available to download below.
+Induction presentations that are taking place this week will also be available to download below.

-- Monday 18th September - Warwick Careers & Skills and Masters Skills Programme - presentation by Anna Preston.
+- Monday 17 September - Warwick Careers & Skills and Masters Skills Programme

 We have arranged times for you to have induction sessions with the University Library, in order to help familiarise you with the resources and facilities available.
-There will be a library induction meeting on Monday 18th September 2017 in MS.01, followed by database training sessions in weeks 2-4.
-Please sign up for sessions by Wednesday 4th October 2017.
-Please see the Research Methods module pages for further details.
+There will be a library induction meeting on Monday 17 September 2018 in MS.01, followed by database training sessions in weeks 2-4.
+Please sign up for sessions by Wednesday 3 October 2018.

-You are required to attend *Introductory to Mathematics and Statistics will which will be taught in the two weeks before the University’s main term begins; Tuesday 19th September and Thursday 28th September 2017, inclusive.
+You are required to attend Introductory to Mathematics and Statistics, which will be taught in the two weeks before the University’s main term begins; Tuesday 18 September and Thursday 27 September 2018, inclusive.

 The course is designed to ensure that your maths and statistical knowledge and skills are at the standard required for you to succeed on the rest of the MSc course.
 It consists of both lectures and small group learning, which go through excercise sheets and problems.
-There will be two assessments during the course; a 1-hour test on Monday 25th September 2017 (40%) and a 2-hour test, plus 15 minutes reading time, in week one on Thursday 5th October 2017 (60%).
+There will be two assessments during the course; a 1 hour test on Monday 24 September 2018 (40%) and a 2.5 hour test, plus 15 minutes reading time, in week one on Thursday 4 October 2018 (60%).